-A bit of history is in order here.
-Tele Vue had been making small high-quality refractors since the 1980s, but their first true grab-and-go ‘scopes, the ones that started a revolution in keep-it-simple visual astronomy at a moment’s notice, were the Ranger and Pronto.
+Tele Vue’s first true grab-and-go ‘scopes, the ones that started a revolution in keep-it-simple visual astronomy at a moment’s notice, were the Ranger and Pronto.
 These scopes had very different tubes, but they shared the same 70mm/480mm optics.
-Those optics boasted ED glass and were good quality, but they were nonetheless achromats.
+Those optics were good quality, but cheap ED glass meant they were nonetheless achromats.

 The Pronto was aimed at the astro’ market, with a sliding dew shield with screw-in dust cap, a heavier tube and a 2 inch rack-and-pinion focuser; the Ranger was much lighter, with a draw-tube and a helical focuser and was aimed more at birders and nature viewers, or astronomers wanting the lightest possible scope purely for visual.